jamie-alnasir/choose-survey/ReadMe.txt

 The Choose-Survey project is presented at the project website: https://www.royalholloway.ac.uk/economics/choosesurvey/choosesurvey.aspx

-An abstract of the software system can be found on the Royal Holloway academic server: https://pure.royalholloway.ac.uk/portal/en/publications/choosesurvey(fe679290-fb48-436b-ab59-1de49b1caa8c).html
+An abstract for the software system can be found on the Royal Holloway academic server: https://pure.royalholloway.ac.uk/portal/en/publications/choosesurvey(fe679290-fb48-436b-ab59-1de49b1caa8c).html

 Technical implementation of the project is discussed here: